Donald L. Patrick

 Donald L. Patrick is a social scientist, academic, and an author.
 He is a professor emeritus of Health Systems and Population Health at the University of Washington.

 Patrick's research spans the fields of public health, chronic illness, public health policy, outcomes research, quality of life, health status assessment.

 Patrick is a member of National Academy of Medicine, and was the first president of International Society for Quality of Life Research.

 Education

 Patrick graduated from the Northwestern University with a major in Psychology in 1966.
 Subsequently, he attended Columbia University, completed his MSPH degree in 1968, and graduated with a Ph.D. degree in Public Health in 1972.

 Career

-He was the first Director of Program in Social and Behavioral Sciences in the School of Public Health at the University of Washington and held this appointment from 1987 until 2006.
-He is currently professor emeritus at the institute.
+After obtaining his PhD, Patrick held a series of short-term appointments, first as a Research Sociologist at New York University and then at the University of California.
+He was then appointed lecturer in Public Health and Instructor for Sociology of Medical Care in the Department of Epidemiology and Public Health and Institution for Social and Policy Studies at Yale University.
+In 1976, he moved to the United Kingdom where he was appointed senior lecturer in Social Science and Head of the Social Science Section in the Department of Community Medicine, St Thomas's Hospital Medical School, London.
+In 1982, he joined the Department of Social Medicine at the University of North Carolina as an associate professor and then, in 1987, was appointed full professor in the School of Public Health and Director of the Program in Social and Behavioral Sciences at the University of Washington.He also held adjunct appointments in the Department of Rehabilitation Medicine and School of Pharmacy.
+He retired as Emeritus Professor in 2006.

 Research and work

 Patrick partook in a WHO project focused on the development of QOL measuring instrument.
 The particular features of the planned instrument (WHOQOL), and the study protocol was reported in 1993.
 Later on, in a 1998 research paper by WHOQOL Group, he developed final-trial version of instrument entitled, "WHOQOL-100".

 Patrick has also conducted research on evaluating the quality of death, and exploring the measure of the quality of the dying.
 In one of his research studies, he designed and supervised after-death interviews with the family members of the deceased since the research findings can be utilized for the improvement of near-death care, and experience of the dying patients.

 Patrick has conducted outcomes research, focused on vulnerable populations, chronic illness, as well as end of life care.
 In a Delphi study, a consensus was reached over the taxonomy, and terminology of the measures aimed at patient-reported outcomes (PRO) based on health.
 Having focused on the PRO, he also determined the content validity on the PRO instruments aimed for the use in medical product evaluation.